Railways.

 Just in case anyone needs reminding - steam engines may be glamorous, but look at that black smoke - an environmental disaster on wheels!
 In country areas burning embers from coal fuelled steam engines often cause lineside fires.

-Diesel trains are less dirty than steam trains but they too face environmental challenges which at this almost fully enclosed station (London Waterloo) resulted in the installation of a waste air extraction system so that the passengers and station staff do not have to breathe the (allegedly) carcinogenic diesel engine exhaust fumes.
+Diesel trains are less dirty than steam trains but they too face environmental challenges which at this almost fully enclosed station (London Waterloo) resulted in the installation of a waste air extraction system so that the passengers and station staff do not have to breathe the carcinogenic diesel engine exhaust fumes.

 Electric railways have the potential to be the least environmentally damaging form of traction.
 Although this depends on how the power is sourced, even the dirtiest emissions are easier to reduce at a few power stations compared to many hundreds of moving trains.

 For passengers the advantages of electric traction includes improved overall performance and less vibration which results in faster, more comfortable, smoother and quieter journeys.
 The improved acceleration also means that extra stations can be served with less time penalty - this is especially beneficial to users of minor stations which might otherwise have a less frequent service.
-Experience has shown that the very act of investing in railway electrification also gives passengers greater confidence that the line is 'valued' by the railway operators and therefore has a secure future.
+Experience has shown that the very act of investing in railway electrification also gives passengers greater confidence that the line is valued by the railway operators and therefore has a secure future.
 The sparks effect is a well proven phenomena whereby passenger numbers significantly increases when a line is electrified.

 Transport operators usually find that thanks to the fewer moving parts and the 'slide out / slot in' modularity of the traction packages electric trains are simpler and cheaper to maintain.
 As with trolleybuses the reduced vibration and sheer ruggedness of the electric traction system means that although they are more expensive to initially purchase their operational lives will be far longer than their fossil fuel counterparts, so in the longer term they will be more cost efficient.